Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

 Examples:
                              ./main_predicting_DBpedia_types_P_M_E.R -a global_ap1 -l DL -c FALSE -t 1 -n 2500 -d ES -v 201610 -m ~/inputData/mappingbased_objects_uncleaned_es.ttl -i ~/inputData/instance_types_completo_es.ttl -o ~/outputData/ -f ejecucion1_app1_DL_test1 -s 1234 -x P_M_E

                             In this case, The program will use first approach (global) with a deep learning algoritm, with one train/validate split where 2500 validation cases have at least 1 ingoing property.
 This case is used on EsDBpedia with 2016-10 version ontology.
 After that, in command example can be see both input data (properties and types) followed by output path, and files identifier.
 All process will use '1234' as random seed.
-At -x option will indicate a full workflow (preprocesing, modelating and evaluating)
+At -x option will indicate a full workflow (preprocesing, modeling and evaluating)

 ```